LibCrowds/docs/docs/collections/introduction.md

-A LibCrowds collection contains a set of similar projects.
-Each collection has it's own set of themed pages that we call a collection microsite.
-These microsites are configurable via the Librowds interface, which includes options to change the page content, name, description, tagline, logo, task presenter, data reuse license, tags, project templates and more.
-This section explains how to create and configure a collection microsite.
+A LibCrowds collection is a set of similar projects.
+Each collection is given it's own set of themed pages that we call a collection microsite.

+## Who can create collections?

-Collection microsites can be created and configured by users with administrator rights.
+Collections can be created and configured by users with administrator rights.

+## How are collection microsites configured?

+Collection microsites are configured via a series of forms, available to all LibCrowds administrators.
+These forms include options to change the page content, name, description, tagline, logo, task presenter, data reuse license, tags, project templates and more.
+This section of the documentation contains details of all available settings.

 ---